 Fortunately, there are also some helpful articles around giving advice on how to handle this situation, so we are pleased to list below some of the recommended ways you can verify the validity of your booking.

 We only promote Maison Boye on one specialist website, Simply Owners, with late offers sometimes listed on eBay or Gumtree.
 If you've seen it anywhere else, then you are probably looking at an unauthorised advertisement – although we have spotted it appearing on recommendation sites that we were unaware of.
 In any case, all genuine advertisements will steer you towards our own website boye.co.uk.

 We are Paul & Claire Downham.
 Our email address of firstname.lastname@example.org

 is obviously a pretty good clue, and if you ask us any question about the house, the area, or travel arrangements, etc. we will know the answer.

 You can go to any WHOIS search facility to check the ownership of the boye.co.uk domain name and you will see that it is registered to us via Netnames back in August 2000 ... and that's a very good test of authenticity, because while scammers can set up believable fake domain names, they can't backdate them!

-We process all deposits and final balances into our personal bank account, with all transfers or cheques made out to us by name.
-All correspondence goes to or from our home address in Cambridgeshire.
+We process all deposits and final balances into our personal bank account by online banking, so all transfers will be verified by your bank before payment as going to us by name.
+All posted correspondence goes to or from our home address in Cambridgeshire.
 You should NOT be paying anything to anyone else ... no agents, no intermediaries, no cash, no card payments.